harrykeeran12/harrykeeran12/README.md

 ## Topics I want to learn more about:

 * AI/Machine Learning
-* Coding standards and best practises
+* Coding standards/best practices
 * Theoretical Computer Science
 ---

-### My end goal is to become a software developer primarily, but that could entail many different paths/languages to learn.
+### My end goal is to become a software developer.
+I'd like to increase my knowledge however possible.
 ### Other interests I hold are literature, visual effects and productivity.